peterhinch/micropython-mqtt/mqtt_as/README.md

 ## 1.7 Arduino Nano RP2040 Connect

-Firmware must be dated 22 Apr 22 or later.
 NINA firmware must be 1.4.8 or later - see
 [this doc](https://docs.arduino.cc/tutorials/nano-rp2040-connect/rp2040-upgrading-nina-firmware).
 Reading RSSI seems to break the WiFi link so should be avoided - the `range_ex.py` demo disables this on this platform.